Markov Chain Explained

 Denoted as “P,” This NxN matrix represents the probability distribution of the state’s transitions.
 The sum of probabilities in each row of the matrix will be one, implying that this is a stochastic matrix.

 Note that a directed, connected graph can be converted into a transition matrix.
-Each element in the matrix would represent a probability weight associated to an edge connecting two nodes.
+Each element in the matrix would represent a probability weight associated with an edge connecting two nodes.

 markov chain probability chart